pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 unit literals, then we're at the end of the trail.

 If we have some undefined literals, we can extend the trail with them.
-Subpropagation returns the updated clauses and trail.
+So why not extend the trail as far as possible?
+This is the task relegated to subpropagation.
+Indeed, subpropagation returns the updated clauses and trail.

 ```haskell
 -- | We keep track of the trail history in the @Map.Map Formula Formula@